 Building standard allowance

 You’ll also want to allocate funds for a building standard allowance or a turnkey office build-out payment.
-This is money that building owners will provide tenants for the cost of moving into a new space, or to make improvements to the interior space of the building.
+Put simply, this is money that building owners will provide tenants for the cost of moving into a new space, or to make improvements to the interior space of the building.

 As you can see, calculating the average commercial building construction cost per square foot is a multi-step endeavour.
 There are a lot of costs indirectly related to the construction of the building that must be included when calculating the true value of your building.
 To learn more, our Calgary construction location provides consultation services and will assist you with your project costs.
 Additionally, before moving forward, it is important that you learn the difference between renovation costs and construction costs.